-Identifying land use policies that inadvertently obstruct prefabricated and encapsulated mass timber construction (EMTC) and possible solutions.
+Identified land use policies that inadvertently hinder the use of prefabricated and mass timber construction for mid-rise buildings in B.C. and recommended a suite of solutions

-Disseminating Phase 1 & 2 findings to key constituencies through an updated guidebook on barriers and breakthroughs and will include training and accredited education sessions for target audiences.
+Disseminating Phase 1 & 2 findings to key constituencies through workshops, briefs and promotion of the Building Capacity Guide.
+It will include training and accredited education sessions for audiences.

 Our interdisciplinary project team assembled by Renewable Cities with the M.J.
 Wosk Centre for Dialogue, Simon Fraser University involving the Building Officials Association of BC, Ecosse Development Corp, Penway Consulting and Scius Advisory Services.

 For more information, please contact Brad Doff (email@example.com) at Renewable Cities.